Policy for Safeguarding

 Schools have a duty to inform the local authority, if they believe a private fostering arrangement is taking place for one of their pupils.
 There is no duty for anyone, including the private foster carer or social workers to inform the school.
 The term ‘Looked After Children’ means children who are looked after by the local authority.
 Privately fostered children are outside the care of the local authority.
 Schools should not therefore code children in private foster care as ‘LAC’.

-Managing allegations and concerns against staff and volunteers
+Managing allegations and concerns against staff, supply teachers and volunteers

 The school follows the procedures recommended by the Local Authority and the Tower Hamlets SCP arrangements 2019 when dealing with allegations made against staff and volunteers.
 Please see the separate policy called Managing Allegations against Staff.
 Allegations about a member of staff should be reported to the headteacher.
 If the allegation relates to the headteacher, it should be reported to the Chair of Governors.